FlashFill is an amazing tool which helps you to concatenate, merge, or split text in cells without using a single formula. 😎😍😍

 To extract the State or the ZipCode, just manually type two or three rows of the ZipCode and the State column and Excel will suggest how to complete the column.
 If Excel does not make any suggestions, use the keyboard shortcut Ctrl+E to force Excel to use FlashFill.

-Now, if you want to extract the city, just type Concord into D2.
-In D3 just type G and hit Enter.
+Now, if you want to extract the city, just type the first city name Concord into D2.
+Then, in D3, write the first letters or the next City name and that’s all.

-Hit Enter, and you can see that now the list of cities is correct — not only for San Antonio but also for San Francisco, San Andreas, … And all this without a formula.
+Hit Enter, and you can see that now the list of cities is correct — not only for San Antonio but also for San Francisco, San Andreas 😍😎😃